Stop Cold Callers

-It's possible to slam the metaphorical door in the face of junk mail, calls, faxes, texts and emails in minutes.
-Sadly, illegal marketers are much tougher to tackle.
+It's possible to slam the metaphorical door in the face of junk mail, landline/mobile calls, texts and emails in minutes.

 In this guide